radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

 ![Custom Message on Login Page with Warning Label and Bold Font](Media/Image3.27.jpg)

-Figure 8: Custom Message on Login Page with Warning Label and Bold Font

 If you would like the custom message and “Warning” icon to display as a popup window, go back to the Zookeeper tab, and add or edit the “motdPopup” tag with a value of true.
 An example is shown below.